-The length of time in seconds to wait for a response (positive or negative) from the server when ignore_errors is False.
+The length of time in seconds to wait for a response (positive or negative) from the server when ignore\errors is False.
+Defaults to 1 second.

 encoding

 The encoding that will be used for messages transmitted to, and received from the server.
 Defaults to 'ascii'.